 - Understanding of, and preparedness for, social care and social work practice.

 - Experience of providing social or caring services from paid or voluntary work.

-Mathematics and English GCSE at grade C or above, or recognised and certified equivalences.
-We are unable to accept Functional Skills Maths or English.
+Maths and English language, or recognised and certified equivalences.
+We are unable to accept Functional Skills maths or English.

 For non-native speakers of English